Welcome to the Disabled Travelers Guide where nothing is impossible

 Finally, one did.
 Then several more.
 Then, as a dam bursting under too much pressure, so many animals entered the water they were literally leaping onto one another’s back.
 We watched in total fascination for the next hour and a half as thousands of wildebeest and zebra crossed.
 Our guide estimated as many as five thousand.

-We saw only one animal not make it.
+Only one animal not make it.
 A young wildebeest was taken under water by a crocodile, so swiftly that we really didn’t see it happen as much as we realized there was an animal at that spot one instant and the next instant, he was gone.

 Travel Kenya - Disabled Travelers Guide - Big Daddy...
 Kind of the Crocidiles